 Recently Spitfire Audio came out with a new Kontakt sample library from their Signature range, called “Joey Santiago“.
 A name that burned itself in my brain – ever since I first heard “The Pixies” as a teenager, and went online to research the band and how come they sounded so great.

 Joey was a constant inspiration during my first years of learning guitar and understanding the versatility and magic of this instrument.
 So you can imagine my excitement when this library was announced, especially by a company so well-known for their deep sampling techniques and love for sound design.
 Reviewing this library was a ton of fun for me, but I will still try to give you as unbiased a perspective as I can.

-This new library from Spitfire Audio’s Signature range was Recorded in LA, re-amped in London and mutated in Edinburgh.
-It is a well-travelled treasure chest of the coolest sounds you’re likely to find in a sample library.
+This new library from Spitfire Audio’s Signature range was Recorded in LA, re-amped in London, and mutated in Edinburgh.
+It is a well-traveled treasure chest of the coolest sounds you’re likely to find in a sample library.
 Why?
 Well instead of trying to be cool (an inherently uncool action) why not simply engage the skills of someone who exudes it?

 So what are the different elements of this library?

 In the “Joey Santiago Plucks” we find a ton of different versions of single sampled notes, differentiated by the amps and effects they run through.
 Much like any simulated guitar plug-in, but with a lot more character and customizability than most general guitar plug-ins or libraries.